There’s nothing quite like a day at the seaside, is there?

-Let’s all work together to turn the tide on coronavirus and stay safe!
+Let’s all work together to turn the tide on keeping safe at the beach!

 Before you set off:

 Check the live Blackpool beach webcam from Viva Blackpool if you plan to take a last-minute trip to the beach during peak time.
-If the beach looks busy between North Pier and Central Pier, have a second beach spot in mind (we have six miles of it!) or visit on another day.
+It's useful to have a second beach spot in mind if the beach looks busy between North Pier and Central Pier.
+We have six miles of sandy beach so spread out.
 We want you to keep safe and able to social distance.

 Make yourself aware of the tide times.
 We recommend visiting during low tide.
-Low tide helps to maximise the space available on the beach, making it easier to socially distance from others.
-You can take a look at our 2020 tide times.
+Low tide maximises the space available on the beach, making it easier to socially distance from others.
+You can take a look at our 2021 Blackpool beach tide times here.

 Check the weather forecast and plan accordingly – if it’s a sunny day, we advise bringing sun cream for your protection and a refillable water bottle, not only to keep you hydrated but to also cut down on single-use plastics at the beach.

-Ensure you bring a hand pocket sanitiser with you to use regularly if hand washing is not accessible.
+Ensure you bring a hand pocket sanitiser with you to use regularly.

 Keep at a safe distance from other beach users and adhere to all the social distancing guidelines in place.